-The Morton Grove Public Library has served our community with entertainment, information, education, and cultural experiences for more than 80 years.
+Since 1938, the Morton Grove Public Library has served our community with entertainment, information, education, and cultural experiences.
 Learn about our mission, vision, and history.

 The Morton Grove Public Library will provide a place offering materials, programs, and services to assist the community in its pursuit of personal growth and lifelong learning.